NEU-DSG/mhs-etl/README.md

 ### Executing the program

 All of the extractions and transformations are run through the `main.py` file and the `config.json` file.
+The `main.py` file is the main "runner" of the ETL script, and it is called with flags to run each part of the ETL script.
+The individual files run can be found in the `etl/` folder.
+The `config.json` file is the file with all of the parameters to run each parts of the ETL script.
+These can be altered based on the specifications within the respective files in the `etl/` folder.

+#### Extraction

+Extraction is the extraction of the edition XML files from the DSG XML Database, into this repository.
+It is performed with the `etl/ex_dsg_db_pull.py` file.
+To run this file, you can use the runner to run `python3 main.py --extract`.
+This will take the arguments in the "extract" object of the `config.json` and create a folder with the date of the pull, including the editions specified in the `config.json` file.
+In the `config.json` file, you can put `["all"]` to pull all of the editions, or any arrangement of the current editions, for example `['cms', 'jqa']` if you only want to pull the `cms` and `jqa` editions.

+#### Transformation

 ## Authors